-The purpose of this document is to identify for the proponent the information requirements for the preparation of an Environmental Impact Statement (EIS) for a designated project1 to be assessed pursuant to the Canadian Environmental Assessment Act, 2012 (CEAA, 2012).
+The purpose of this document is to identify for the proponent the information requirements for the preparation of an Environmental Impact Statement (EIS) for a designated project to be assessed pursuant to the Canadian Environmental Assessment Act, 2012 (CEAA, 2012).
+It also outlines the information requirements for the Nova Scotia Registration Document pursuant to the Nova Scotia Environment Act.
+The one report, to be prepared by the proponent, will serve as the federal EIS and the Nova Scotia Registration Document.
 This document specifies the nature, scope and extent of the information required.

-It is the responsibility of the proponent to provide sufficient data and analysis on any potential changes to the environment to permit a thorough evaluation of the environmental effects of the project by the Canadian Environmental Assessment Agency (the Agency).
+It is the responsibility of the proponent to provide sufficient data and analysis on any potential changes to the environment to permit a thorough evaluation of the environmental effects of the project by the Canadian Environmental Assessment Agency (the Agency) and Nova Scotia Environment.
 The EIS Guidelines set out minimum information requirements.
 It is the proponent's responsibility to provide any additional information required to assess the environmental effects of the project.
 Except where specified by the Agency, the proponent has the discretion to select the most appropriate methods to compile and present data, information and analysis in the EIS.
+The federal and provincial environmental assessments for the Project are being coordinated between the Agency and Nova Scotia Environment.
+The Agency has 365 days from the posting of the Notice of Commencement on the Canadian Environmental Assessment Registry Internet Site to the environmental assessment decision by the Minister of the Environment.
+This duration does not include the time taken by the Proponent to submit information required for the conduct of the federal environmental assessment.